signavio/dmn-and-drools-execution-examples/README.rst

     }
   ]

-In our examples we use the bdm-test-suite-api library to handle the .json files.
+In our examples, we use the ``bdm-test-suite-api`` library to handle the .json files.

 Sandbox Workflow
 ===============